Popular Panfish Fishing In Arizona

 All about fishing for panfish in AZ lakes and ponds.

-Alamo Lake, Apache Lake, Bartlett Lake, Canyon Lake, Lake Havasu, Lake Mead, Lake Mohave, Lake Pleasant, Lake Powell, Lees Ferry, Lynx Lake, Martinez Lake, Rainbow Lake, Roosevelt Lake, Saguaro Lake Show Low Lake, San Carlos Lake and Watson Lake are among the Arizona lakes offering a variety of panfish.
+Arizona lakes offering a variety of panfish include Alamo Lake, Apache Lake, Bartlett Lake, Canyon Lake, Lake Havasu, Lake Mead, Lake Mohave, Lake Pleasant, Lake Powell, Lees Ferry, Lynx Lake, Martinez Lake, Rainbow Lake, Roosevelt Lake, Saguaro Lake Show Low Lake, San Carlos Lake and Watson Lake.

 In-state panfish, sunfish and perch

 State Record: 3 lbs 15.68 oz

 State Record: 3 lbs 9 oz

 World record: 3.0 lbs